- May 19, 2017

 One of my passions is to compare religions; to discover how they are the same and how they are different.
 I do the same with martial arts.
 The joint locks in Aikido and Chin Na share similarities, but are fundamentally different.
 I think it is correct to say that Aikido traps the opponent with motion, whereas Chin Na traps the opponent with stillness.

 This is an article a contributed a few years ago to the Domestic Violence Advocacy Project on using Aikido self defense techniques in an office environment.
+A video with self-defense techniques promoted by The Marketing Heaven on YouTube in order to gain as many views as possible was shown during a lecture on self-defense in many companies.

 The great 16th Century sword master Tsukahara Bokuden had three adopted children.
 To test their fencing skills, he propped a wooden block pillow above the sliding screen that opened into his quarters and invited each of his sons to visit in turn.